johnros/johnros.github.com/books.md

 11. Robert E. Weiss. __Modelling Longitudinal Data__.
 My favorite reference on the topic.

-12. James E. Gentle. __Numerical Linear Algebra for Applications in Statistics__.
-Because we may write $$A^{-1}b=x$$, but a computer would never invert a matrix to solve this problem.

 13. Venables, W.N. and Ripley, B.D. __Modern Applied Statistics with S__.
 Everything you need to actually analyze data in R.

 14. Rasmussen, C.E and Williams C.K.I. __Gaussian Processes for Machine Learning__.
 The first time I felt I understand RKHS.

 15. Bai, Z., and Silverstein, J.W. __Spectral Analysis of Large Dimensional Random Matrices__.
 For random matrix theory.

 16. Allard, D. and Chilès, J.P. and Delfiner P. __Geostatistics: Modeling Spatial Uncertainty__.
 As the name suggests.

+17. Kenneth Lange. __Numerical analysis for statisticians__.
-17. Weihs, C. and Mersmann, O. and Ligges, U. __Foundations of Statistical Algorithms: With References to R Packages__.
-Another excellent reference on numerical analysis and algorithms.
+An excellent reference on numerical analysis and algorithms.

+24. Solomon, Justin. __Numerical algorithms: methods for computer vision, machine learning, and graphics__.
+A complete, and well written exposition of many numerical algorithms.

-18. Nahmias, S. and Cheng, Y. __Production and operations analysis__.
+18. Nahmias, S. and Cheng, Y. __Production and Operations Analysis__.
 One-stop-shop for industrial statistics and industrial engineering.

 19. Cano, E.L. and Moguerza, J.M. and Redchuk, A. __Six sigma with R: statistical engineering for process improvement__.
 For statistical process control.

-20. Cox, D.R. and Reid, N. __The theory of the design of experiments__.
+20. Cox, D.R. and Reid, N. __The Theory of the Design of Experiments__.
 For DOE.

-21. Anderson, T.W. __An introduction to multivariate statistical analysis__.
+21. Anderson, T.W. __An Introduction to Multivariate Statistical Analysis__.

 22. __The Princeton Companion to Applied Mathematics__.
 For short, readable, and authoritative explanations of EVERYTHING in applied mathematics.

 23. Bryant, R.E., and O'Hallaron D.R. __Computer Systems: A Programmer’s Perspective__.
 If you want to know how a computer works, for the purpose of programming (not maintaining it).

-24. Solomon, Justin. __Numerical algorithms: methods for computer vision, machine learning, and graphics__.
-A complete, and well written exposition of many numerical algorithms.
+24. Brian Ward. __How Linux Works: 2n Edition__.
+An SUPERB reference on Linux, networking, and how computers work.
+Superb, superb, superb.

 25. Raftery, Adrian E., Martin T. Wells, and Martin A. Tanner. __Statistics in the 21st Century__.
 An excellent overview of the state of statistical research at the end of the 20th century.
 Including excellent topic overviews, and open research questions.

-26. Peter Godfrey-Smith. __Theory and reality__.
+26. Peter Godfrey-Smith. __Theory and Reality__.
 An excellent introduction to the philosophy of science.

 Feel free to use this list, and recommend more entries.